suvraadeep/Course-ChatBot/README.md

 # Architecture
 1. Extracted dats Books PDF
-2. Divided into text Chunks (750 in this case)
+2. Divided into text Chunks (750 in Llama 2 and 10,000 in Gemini pro)
 3. Using Embeedings
-4. Results stored
+4. Vector storage (PINECONE for Llama 2 and Chroma for Gemini) then semantic and similarity search (Can use Cosine, Eucledian or any but in my opinion cosine should be used)
-5. Final Results using Llama 2 7B model (Y'll can use any model of your choice of any number of parameters) (6.
+5. Final refined Results using Llama 2 7B model (Y'll can use any model of your choice of any number of parameters) (6.
 Deployment using Streamlit or Flask)

 <img width="1035" alt="download (1)" src="https://github.com/suvraadeep/Course-ChatBot-using-Llama-2-7B-model-and-Gemini-Pro/assets/154406386/45d4efa0-dbb5-484e-8a94-5891e762c83c">